-Below are CME and disclosures policies related to American College of Rheumatology educational activities.
+Below are CME and disclosure policies related to the American College of Rheumatology's educational activities.

 The ACR recognizes that as a lifelong learner who has chosen to engage in CME to identify or fill a gap in knowledge or skill; and to attain or enhance a desired competency you expect and deserve quality educational content.
 Therefore, the CME opportunities available through the ACR have and will continue to be developed to include:

 A learning environment that:

 The ACR fully complies with the Americans with Disabilities Act of 1990 (ADA).
 If an ADA accommodation is required for participation in any ACR meeting or event, notify us using the event registration form and please provide a reliable method of contact for questions and/or follow-up.

 For more on the Americans with Disabilities Act of 1990, visit ADA.gov.

 The educational needs of rheumatologists span the breadth and depth of the medical knowledge base of the specialty.
 For purposes of certification and maintenance of certification, the American Board of Internal Medicine Subspecialty Board on Rheumatology has defined several broad categories, with associated subtopics, in its examination blueprint.